koheiw/LSX/README.md

 **NOTICE:** This R package is renamed from **LSS** to **LSX** for CRAN submission.

-In quantitative text analysis, the cost to train supervised machine learning models tend to be very high when the corpus is large.
-LSS is a semisupervised document scaling method that I developed to perform large scale analysis at low cost.
+In quantitative text analysis, the cost of training supervised machine learning models tend to be very high when the corpus is large.
+LSS is a semisupervised document scaling technique that I developed to perform large scale analysis at low cost.
 Taking user-provided *seed words* as weak supervision, it estimates polarity of words in the corpus by latent semantic analysis and locates documents on a unidimensional scale (e.g. sentiment).